What is a Financial Wellbeing Coach?

 This requires them to be confident and have a good understanding of CCCFA responsible lending requirements.

-DEBTsolve can also include a low-interest debt solution loan of up to $15,000 to help consolidate any unmanageable debts – however, every client’s situation is unique, and a debt solution loan may not always be the best option.
+DEBTsolve can also include a no interest debt solution loan of up to $15,000 to help consolidate any unmanageable debts – however, every client’s situation is unique, and a debt solution loan may not always be the best option.
 Financial Wellbeing Coaches are trained to identify the difference.

 Through the DEBTsolve programme, Financial Wellbeing Coaches can create a long-lasting difference for their clients.